 Maddie started her career in technology presenting LadyGeek TV, a comedy web series for women about apps and online security.
 From here she was approached by O2 to host O2 Guru TV and went on to create the online content for Channel 4’s “Home of the Future”.
 Maddie now regularly works with various technology giants, including Dixons Carphone, Samsung and Intel.

 Since 2016, Maddie has hosted the hit Cbeebies series Do You Know?, which sees her explore the workings of everyday objects by asking how they are made or work, all made possible with special cameras and animations.
 In 2017, Maddie triumphed in the presenter category at the BAFTA Children’s Awards.
-She has also hosted Springwatch Wild Academy (BBC) and Cloud Challenge (CNBC).
+She has also Springwatch Wild Academy (BBC), Cloud Challenge (CNBC) and items for This Morning (ITV).

 Aside from digital content and television, Maddie also brings science to the stage, writing, producing and hosting shows for her audience.